OmarTebo/Self-Balancing-Robot/DOCUMENTATION.md

 ## lib/MPU6050 — notes

 * A bundled MPU6050 driver, fusion, and Kalman filter code are present under lib/MPU6050/.
 * The IMU wrapper delegates to this library for sensor reads and sensor fusion.
-Startup calibration typically averages many samples using the MPU API to derive static offsets.
+Calibration is performed explicitly via the `CALIBRATE` command (200 samples at 5ms intervals) and stored in NVS for persistence across power cycles.
 * For filter internals and tuning, inspect MPU6050_Fusion and Kalman files in the lib folder.

 ---